rnaudi/metrics/README.md

 - Up to step 2 the bars are identical: $T_1$ is the same in both scenarios.
 - From step 3 onward, the "Drop T2" bars are much smaller because $T_2$ fell from $0.9$ to $0.2$.
-- This makes it visually obvious *where* users are disappearing in the flow.
+- This makes it visually obvious *where* requests are dropping from the flow.

 ### 4. Transition ratios: normal vs T2 drop (grouped bars)